evoll/awg-easy/docs/content/examples/tutorials/caddy.md

         email mail@example.com
 }

-wg-easy.example.com {
+awg-easy.example.com {
-        # since the container will share the network with wg-easy
+        # since the container will share the network with awg-easy
         # we can use the proper container name
-        reverse_proxy wg-easy:80
+        reverse_proxy awg-easy:80
         tls internal
 }
 ```